jzhang512/metascribe/readme.md

 ## Overview

-MetaScribe automates metadata creation for libraries and archives by extracting (structured) information from digitized documents using modern large language models.
+MetaScribe automates descriptive metadata creation for libraries and archives by extracting (structured) information from digitized documents using modern large language models.
 Process documents page-by-page with flexible extraction schemas, all defined by your needs.

 ## Features